zteeed/zteeed.github.io/_posts/2020-01-08-some-tricks-about-python-compilation.md

 # Some information about the ressource path inside executable

-After compiling your python code, you need to know where the files added and used by the executable are located.
+After compiling your python code, you need to know where the files added and used by the executable are located. \\

-Here is the source code: <a href="/images/posts/PythonCompilation/source_code_ressource_path.py">source_code_ressource_path.py</a>

 While developing, `_MEIPASS` attribute from `sys` does not exists, so `getattr(sys, '_MEIPASS', os.path.abspath('.'))` return `os.path.abspath('.')` \\
 You will be able to use it only after PyInstaller compilation.

+Here is the source code: <a href="/images/posts/PythonCompilation/source_code_ressource_path.py">source_code_ressource_path.py</a>

 <img src="/images/posts/PythonCompilation/demo1.png">

+After compiling...

 <img src="/images/posts/PythonCompilation/demo2.png">